ude-soco/RIMA/RIMA-Frontend/nodejs/src/Views/Application/InterestProfile/ReadMe.md

 I played around a bit with the framework in the following Sandboxes: https://codesandbox.io/s/keywords-88zuxg  and https://codesandbox.io/s/keywords-merged-normalized-0wsk3u
 The coloring and details can be adjusted also.

-Lastly, in "Tabs/MyInterests" I tried to show a skeleton for a modal for editing user interests.
+Lastly, in "Tabs/MyInterests" I tried to show a skeleton for a dialog for editing user interests.
-I wanted it to look like the modal that pops up when you click on "Manage Interests" in the following Sandbox: https://codesandbox.io/s/dashboard-with-tabs-ykw76t?file=/MyInterests.jsx Then a modal with two sliders should pop up.
+I wanted it to look like the dialog that pops up when you click on "Manage Interests" in the following Sandbox: https://codesandbox.io/s/dashboard-with-tabs-ykw76t?file=/MyInterests.jsx Then a dialog with two sliders should pop up.
-In "Tabs/MyInterests" the modal does not show up, and the styling needs to be adjusted.
+In "Tabs/MyInterests" the dialog does not show up, and the styling needs to be adjusted.
-If you want to do the modal from scratch, I suggest commenting or deleting line 55-118 in "MyInterests.jsx".
+If you want to do the dialog from scratch, I suggest commenting or deleting line 55-118 in "MyInterests.jsx".

 The remaining part are Todos that are left, and for some I will leave personal suggestions that could be worth investigating.